A day-long waterfall adventure!

 As with any outdoor activity, hiking can be dangerous, especially near waterfalls, please use the highest amount of caution.

-Look for the Keene Valley Region Waterfall Guide by Russell Dunn.
+Look for the Keene Valley Region Waterfall Guide and Adirondack Waterfall Guide by Russell Dunn.

 For more information on New York State waterfalls, please visit our New York waterfall map.